 Wondering what's the difference between Natural Release vs Quick Release is on your Instant Pot?

-Here are some tips for pressure cooker users and a guide on the difference between the two pressure release methods.
+Here are tips for pressure cooker users and a guide on the difference between the two pressure release methods.

 What's the difference between Natural Release vs Quick Release?